 Students have the option to do a double major – which takes less time than a double degree - by combining any two of Accounting, Economics, Finance, Marketing, and Management.

 *You'll need to start subjects from these majors in your first year because of accreditation requirements.

-The Melbourne Model allows you to incorporate breadth subjects into your degree.
+The Melbourne curriculum allows you to incorporate breadth subjects into your degree.
 This gives you the chance to explore subjects or disciplines outside of commerce.